Jørn Lund (cyclist)

-Jørn Lund (born 26 August 1944) is a former Danish cyclist who competed in multiple Summer Olympics.
+Jørn Lund (born 26 August 1944) is a Danish former cyclist who competed in multiple Summer Olympics.
 He took part in the men's 100 km team time trial in the 1972 and 1976 Olympic Games.
 His 1976 team, which also included Verner Blaudzun, Gert Frank, and Jørgen Hansen, won a bronze medal, finishing behind the Soviet Union and Poland and beating out West Germany and Czechoslovakia for third place.